Flicko75/taskman/README.md

    - User must currently belong to a team.
    - All assigned tasks are unassigned.
    - Then user.team is set to null.
+5. User Update
+   - Email must be unique.
+   - Changes to roles must be in order of hierarchy:
+     - Only ADMINs can assign ADMIN roles.
+   - A user cannot demote themselves.
+6. User Authentication
+   - Login will fail if the user has been soft deleted.
+   - Token becomes invalid if:
+     - Token version has changed (logout)
+     - User has been deleted
+7. Last Login Tracking
+   - lastLoginAt will be updated with every successful login.
+   - Unsuccessful login attempts will not update this field.

 ### Team Rules
 1. Team Creation